microsoft/WhatTheHack/000-HowToHack/WTH-HowToHostAHack.md

 ### Kick-Off Meeting

-Every WTH event starts off with a Kick Off Meeting.  *How* you get to the kick off meeting depends if it's a virtual or in-person event!
+Every WTH event starts off with a Kick Off Meeting.  *How* you get to the kick off meeting depends on if it is a virtual or an in-person event!

 #### Getting There: In Person

 If you are hosting an in-person event, it is simple!
 Attendees show up at the venue you shared with them in your invite, take a seat, and give you their full attention to kick off.

 The in-person attendees should be instructed to join the event team in Microsoft Teams using a join code as depicted in the image below.
-The code for should be presented on the presentation screen or posted on a whiteboard in the room while the kick off meeting proceeds.
+The code should be presented on the presentation screen or posted on a whiteboard in the room while the kick off meeting proceeds.

 ![Join Team with code](images/wth-join-team-with-code2.jpg)